cchi0717/alan0827_9103_tut1_h-group/README.md

 <H2>Modifications to the Group Code</H2>

-This system introduces significant enhancements, including a new WEBGL 3D rendering environment that replaces 2D blocks with a dynamic 3D cube generation system, complemented by intuitive mouse drag-and-drop view controls and a real-time parameter control panel.
+This system introduces significant enhancements, including a new WEBGL 3D (https://p5js.org/reference/p5/WEBGL/)rendering environment that replaces 2D blocks with a dynamic 3D cube(https://p5js.org/examples/3d-geometries/) generation system, complemented by intuitive mouse drag-and-drop view controls and a real-time parameter control panel.
 Performance has been optimized through an image pixel caching system that reduces frequent read operations, an improved checkerboard sampling mode for enhanced rendering efficiency, and automated regeneration interval control.
 The interactive experience has been elevated with three real-time control sliders for size changes, wave frequency, and color speed adjustments, along with reset button functionality and smoother camera movement for more fluid navigation.

 <H2>external Tools or Resources Used</H2>